LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <summary> Lay 2004: Systematic errors in nulling interferometers </summary>

 This paper presents an analysis of systematic errors to second order resulting from fluctuations in the null depth of a dual Bracewell interferometer.
 In other analysis, random noise consisting of photon shot noise and electronic noise has been studied.
 Systematic noise consists of
-- Imperfections in the amplitude response due to the reflectivity of the optics, tip/tilt, focus and higher-order wave-front errors, and beam shear.
+- Imperfections in the amplitude response due to (static, linear) errors in the reflectivity of the optics.
+Higher-order wave-front errors, tilt errors, focus, astigmatism, coma and beam shear all have non-linear responses which have to be modelled in detail.
-- Imperfection in the phase response of each arms, including path-length errors, dispersion and birefringence
+- Imperfection in the phase response of each arms, including path-length errors, dispersion and birefringence, which can be static (part of the equipment) or dynamic (drifts and vibrations).
+Fringe tracking corrects for this, but has its own imperfections.
 - Errors in the positions of the collectors
-- Errors in the polarisations
+- Errors in the polarisations, which will degrade the null depth.
 - Fluctuations in the amount of stray light
 - Thermally emitted photons
 - Fluctuations in the detector gain